 Keep your friends close, and your enemies closerSun Tzu

-It is ironic that the biggest threat to the brand-new Meiji government came from the figure of one of its most staunch defenders, the samurai Saigō Takamori.
-Saigō, who belonged to the Satsuma domain, had been one of the key military leaders of new Imperial Army during the Boshin War but had resigned in 1873, after Japan had decided to decline his proposal to invade Korea.
-After Saigō was told he was a bad boy for wanting to hurt other boys, he got back to his native Kagoshima, in Kyushu (former Satsuma domain).
+It’s perhaps ironic that the biggest threat to the Meiji government came from the figure of one of its most staunch defenders, the samurai Saigō Takamori.
+Saigō, who belonged to the Satsuma domain, had been one of the key military leaders of new Imperial Army during the Boshin War, but had resigned in 1873 after Japan had decided to decline his proposal to invade Korea, and returned to his native Kagoshima, in Kyushu (former Satsuma domain).

 #5 The last charge of the samurai

-Sniffing rebellion, the government sent a warship to confiscate Kagoshima’s arsenal on 30th January 1877 but students of the military academy stormed the arsenal before, and took the weapons.
-Tension escalated quickly on Kyushu, and Saigō Takamori decided he was left with no choice but to pay a nostalgic visit to his fellow government colleagues.
-Accompanied by 15.000 outraged and unemployed samurai.
+Quick to sniff a rebellion, the Meiji government sent a warship to confiscate Kagoshima’s arsenal on 30th January 1877, but the students of the military academy stormed the arsenal before and took the weapons away.
+Tension escalated quickly on Kyushu, and Saigō Takamori decided he would pay a nostalgic visit to his former government colleagues, and what better diplomacy than to bring along 15.000 seething and unemployed samurai.

-He marched north of Kyushu, planning on overthrowing the government, cleansing the Imperial court of bad influences, and restore the samurai privileges.
-However, his army, now bolstered to 40.000 men, failed to capture the key castle of Kumamoto, and Imperial forces reinforcing the besieged garrison, repelled Saigō.
+They marched north of Kyushu, planning on overthrowing the government, cleanse the Imperial court of nefarious advisors to the emperor, and to restore the samurai privileges.
+However, his army, now bolstered to 40.000, failed to capture the key castle of Kumamoto, and Imperial forces rushing to reinforce the besieged garrison, repulsed Saigō’s army.

-After several months of slipping through the Meiji fingers, Saigō and his last 500 samurai, were finally cornered in the hill of Shiroyama, immediately to Kagoshima.
-Surrounded by 30.000 Imperial soldiers, by ditches and under heavy fire, the Satsuma rebels ferociously fought back.
-They used all of their ammunition (yes samurai used guns too) and had to resort to swords, managing to keep the Imperialist troops at bay.
+After several months of slipping through Meiji fingers, Saigō and his last remaining 500 samurai were finally cornered on the hill of Shiroyama, near Kagoshima.
+Surrounded by 30.000 Imperial soldiers, ditches, and under heavy artillery fire, the Satsuma rebels ferociously fought back.
+They used all of their ammunition (yes samurai used guns too) and had to resort to traditional swords, still managing to keep the larger Imperialist army at bay.

-But in the heat of the battle, Saigō received a fatal gunshot in his femoral artery, and was carried uphill by Beppu Shinsuke.
-According to the legend, Saigō asked Beppu to decapitate him, so he could preserve his honour by purging the shame of the defeat with his life.
-A true samurai.
-Beppu complied, and afterwards, he and the 40 surviving samurai, raised theirs swords and charged downhill to meet their end, the end of the samurais.
+In the heat of the battle Saigō received a fatal gunshot in his femoral artery, and was carried uphill by Beppu Shinsuke.
+According to lore, Saigō asked Beppu to decapitate him so he could preserve his honour by purging the shame of the defeat with his life.
+Like a true samurai.
+Beppu complied with the request, and after decapitating Saigō, he and 40 surviving samurai raised theirs swords and charged downhill to meet their end.
+This was the end for the samurais.

 Saigō became an example of the virtues of the former warrior-class that once ruled Japan, and the government pardoned him posthumously in 1889.
-They even commissioned a statue of him walking his tiny dog in his spare time, whenever not fighting abusive foreigners, or the enemies of the samurai.
+They even commissioned a statue of him walking his dog (or a cat?) in his spare time, whenever not fighting abusive foreigners or corrupt imperial advisors.

 The movie The Last Samurai, featuring Tom Cruise and Ken Watanabe, which portrayed fictional events inspired in the Meiji Restoration and the Satsuma Rebellion, took Saigō’s last stand as their main inspiration.
-There exist also several true accounts of westerners who became samurais, like Jules Brunet, a French military advisor of the Shogunate who took an active role in the defense of the pro-shogun Ezo Republic.
-Or Jules’ countryman, Eugène Collache, who was noticed to wear, sometimes, the samurai traditional attire and the swords, and who nowadays would get roasted in social media for cultural appropriation.
+There also exist several true accounts of westerners who became samurais, like Jules Brunet, a French military advisor of the Shogunate who took an active role in the defense of the pro-shogun Ezo Republic.
+Or Jules’ fellow countryman, Eugène Collache, who took to wear the traditional samurai attire and swords.
+Nowadays he’d probably be accused of cultural appropriation.

 The samurai have been romanticised as paragons of traditional virtues, like patience, discipline, skill, and honour.
-But real samurai were a privileged class, with outrageous public incomes that crippled the country’s economy, while giving little in return.
-The new Imperial Army, conscripted mostly from peasants, had smashed the samurai in the battle of Shiroyama, and snuffed out their era for good.
+But they were, but samurai were also a privileged class with outrageous public incomes that crippled the country’s economy, while providing little in return and often acting abusively towards peasants.
+The new Imperial Army, conscripted mostly from these peasants, proved the samurai way was outdated after their victory at Shiroyama, and snuffed out their era for good.

 But those values of discipline, bravery and honour, whether always upholstered by the samurai or not, are still very alive in Japan, and give its people a role model to look forward to.
-Thanks to the example of Saigō Takamori, the last samurai.
+And much of this inspiration is owed to the example of Saigō Takamori, the real last samurai.